shiyujiucsb/mandelbrot_julia_fractals/README.md

 * for round 100, since the curve is straight, the color will R = G = B = 100 + (255 - 100)/3, which is about 152.
 * for round 210, the color is the same as round 210 - 120 = 90.

-The parameters for julia() function are similarly defined.
+The parameters for julia() function are similarly defined, except that the default c is -0.4 + 0.6j.

 Note that all the default settings are from Wikipedia article: Mandelbrot set.

 ## Licensing

 This program is under CC0 license.
+Everyone is free to participate and share with comments and suggestions!